krbnite/krbnite.github.io/_posts/2019-10-18-What-are-AWS-skills.md

   - Cloud: AWS (Redshift, S3, EC2), GCP (BigQuery)
 * Finally, in other parts of the resume where you lists jobs, you should list projects -- and for each project, you should parenthetically list a few of the skills used, followed by some bullet points about what you did
-  - Data Scients @ Data Company
+  - Data Scientist @ Data Company
     * CoolProjectName1 (python, redshift, S3, keras, deep learning, CNNs, Tableau)
       - Designed python scripts to automatically query any new data landing in Redshift and identify corresponding video files in S3